 Naturalist-led programs, including tours of the marsh and surrounding area, highlight the park's cultural and natural history.
-An annual gathering of Ohlone Peoples highlights local Indigenous cultures of the past, present, and future.
-Visit the Visitor Center to learn more about Ohlone Peoples, the park's history and natural wonders, and the Nectar Garden.
+An annual Gathering of Ohlone Peoples highlights the ways today's Ohlones are bringing their cultures into the future.
+Visit the Visitor Center to learn more about the Ohlone, the park's history and natural wonders, the Nectar Garden, or naturalist-led walks and other programs.